Lucas-Bech/MachineLearningModels/Clustering/K-Means/README.md

-The code performs classification using the unsupervised, iterative algorithm K-Means clustering.
+Theis code performs clustering using the unsupervised, iterative algorithm K-Means.
 This creates groups that have similar characteristics within the data.

 ## How it works